-The following procedure modifies a bootable backup drive, generated in Appendix E, Rack-mount SMW: Creating a Bootable Backup Drive on page 93, in order to boot from and run the SMW from the backup root partition.
-For information about how to recover the SMW, see the Cray publication Managing System Software (S-2393).
+The following procedure modifies a bootable backup drive, generated in Appendix E, Rack-mount SMW: Creating a Bootable Backup Drive on page 89, in order to boot from and run the SMW from the backup root partition.
+For information about how to recover the SMW, see the Cray publication Managing System Software for the Cray Linux Environment (S-2393).